|Nutrition Facts (per serving)|

 2 tablespoons barbecue sauce

 Sauté the sliced seitan in oil over medium-low heat until lightly browned on all sides, about 5 minutes.

 Add the soy sauce, stirring to coat seitan well, then add the balsamic vinegar, barbecue sauce, and a tablespoon or two of water, stirring to mix well and coat seitan.

 Heat for 1 to 2 more minutes, until the water is completely absorbed and the seitan is fully cooked.

 Use your super meaty seitan strips to make barbecue-style sandwiches, add it to Vietnamese style pho noodle soup, or, serve it with a side of collard greens and some mac and cheese for a Southern vegetarian feast!

-- If you like something a little spicy, add a touch of hot sauce (I like Frank's Red Hot, Tapatio and also Sriracha sauce) and serve with extra on the side.
+- If you like something a little spicy, add a touch of hot sauce (such as Frank's Red Hot, Tapatio, or Sriracha sauce) and serve with extra on the side.